Increase 3 times your chances of landing an offer Register ×

 • Teamwork - be able to manage relationships and work productively with others

 You can find information about what McKinsey, Bain and BCG are looking for on those firms' own websites.
-LEK has also made the following video about the skills required for consulting, reiterating our points here:
+Bain has also made the following video about the skills required for consulting, reiterating our points here:

 Getting Noticed - Signals